This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 type <=> value

-In C++, the need to perform calculations on types has always existed, such as:
+In C++, the need for computations on types has always existed, for example:

-And so on, the list goes on.
+And so on, I won’t list them all here.
 However, in C++, types are not first-class citizens and can only be passed as template parameters.
-To perform calculations on types, we often have to resort to obscure template metaprogramming.
-If types could be passed to constexpr functions like values for computation, calculations on types would become much simpler.
-Directly passing types is impossible, so consider establishing a one-to-one mapping between types and values.
-Before computation, map types to values, and after computation, map values back to types, thus achieving our goal.
+To perform computations on types, we often have to resort to obscure template metaprogramming.
+It would be great if types could be passed to constexpr functions for computation just like values, making type computations much simpler.
+Direct passing is certainly impossible.
+Consider establishing a one-to-one mapping between types and values: map types to values before computation, and then map values back to types after computation.
+This can also fulfill our requirements.

 type -> value